galaxyproject/training-material/topics/transcriptomics/tutorials/rna-seq-analysis-with-askomics-it/tutorial.md

 questions:
 - How to integrate RNA-Seq results with other datasets using AskOmics?
 - How to query these datasets to answer a biological question?
-- How to exploit distant SPARQL endpoint to retrieve information?
+- How to exploit a distant SPARQL endpoint to retrieve information?
 objectives:
 - Launch an AskOmics Interactive Tool
 - Integrate RNA-Seq and reference datasets into AskOmics